 The Taxman Cometh in 2011 for Online Entrepreneurs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Since the dawn of the Internet, small retailers have lived in a magical, tax-free bubble.
+Opinions expressed by Entrepreneur contributors are their own.Since the dawn of the Internet, small retailers have lived in a magical, tax-free bubble.
 First off, they didn't collect sales tax -- an advantage that is likely to be gone shortly, with the inevitable approval of the Streamlined Sales and Use Tax Agreement currently before Congress.
 Some individual states aren't waiting and are already pressing for sales-tax collection on online sales.

 But even more, small e-tailers didn't pay income tax.
 Ecommerce platforms such as PayPal were not obligated to send the IRS reports on its users' income.
 It was, as they say at the casinos, a cash business.
 If you neglected to mention on your tax return your income from selling ebooks or garage-sale merchandise you put on eBay, the IRS was none the wiser.
 You were under the radar.